GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/README.md

 ## On-prem Service Account key management

-This [example](./onprem-sa-key-management) shows how to manage IAM Service Account Keys by generating a key pair and uploading the public part of the key to GCP.
+This [example](./onprem-sa-key-management) shows how to manage IAM Service Account Keys by manually generating a key pair and uploading the public part of the key to GCP. s
 <br clear="left">